 Returned our key to the lockbox and headed out on the road for Memphis, passing a vintage road sign as we left Nashville.
 Passed a hand painted sign further along the road which said:

 ‘For Sale.
 Spud War’.
-Tempted to roll up at the door: “We’ve come for the spud war…..and we’ve brought our own Maris Pipers”. (you might need to be British to get the joke).
-Anyway, we made a (further than calculated) detour to Lynchfield to visit the Jack Daniel’s Distillery.
+Tempted to roll up at the door: “We’ve come for the spud war…..and we’ve brought our own Maris Pipers”. (you’d need to be British to get it).
+We made a (further than calculated) detour to Lynchfield to visit the Jack Daniel’s Distillery.
 The oldest in the country and ironically based in a dry county.
-As we were driving we did the 70 minute ‘dry’ guided walking tour of the grounds, seeing the process from start to finish with an excellent guide explaining it.
+We joined the 70 minute ‘dry’ guided walking tour (we were driving) of the grounds, seeing the process from start to finish with an excellent guide.
 From the honey maple wood charcoal burning process sprayed with pure whisky as a non toxic natural accelerant right through to the sourmash, barrel storage and bottling.
 Guess how JD died?
 By kicking his safe shown here, out of frustration when he couldn’t open it.
-Infected toe, amputation, spread, amputated leg, more infection…died.
-On exiting, this women turned to me very seriously and said “well just goes to prove that you shouldn’t kick things”.
+Infected toe…amputation, spread…amputated leg, more infection…died.
+On exiting, this women turned to me very seriously and said “Well just goes to prove that you shouldn’t kick things”.

 With Dave’s Spotify curated playlist we drove on serenaded by Johnny Cash, Bobbie Gentry and Link Wray.
-Along the highway through wide open pastures dotted with red or broken down wood barns, cattle huddled together under trees, white fenced horse ranches and 4 hours later pulling in to Memphis and our eccentric ‘painted lady’ Victorian Airb&b, The Captain Harris House.
-We checked in to our top corner room; bedroom, kitchen, bathroom and long hallway, met the owners and a full time tenant living in the room next door with her dog then on the advice of the owner’s son, walked 10 minutes down to the road to Soul Fish to eat a feast of fried green tomatoes, Ruby Red trout, griddled zucchini, blackened catfish and hushpuppies made from deep fried cornbread and onion.
-Southern food is the soul food that all the books say it is.
-It was absolutely delicious.We got up early to visit Graceland, a place I’d wanted to see since being a kid hooked on Elvis movies in the 70s.
+Along the highway through wide open pastures dotted with old red barns, collapsing wooden structures, cattle huddled under trees and white fenced horse ranches.
+4 hours later pulling in to Memphis and our eccentric ‘painted lady’ Victorian Airb&b, The Captain Harris House.
+We checked in to our top corner room; bedroom, kitchen, bathroom and long hallway, met the owners and a full time tenant living in the room next door with her dog.
+On the advice of the owner’s son, we walked 10 minutes down to the road to Soul Fish to eat a feast of fried green tomatoes, Ruby Red trout, griddled zucchini, blackened catfish and hushpuppies made from deep fried cornbread and onion.
+Southern food is the soul food that all the books say it is; absolutely delicious.We got up early to visit Graceland, a place I’d wanted to see since being a kid hooked on Elvis movies in the 70s.
 A friend had asked me before leaving if I was an Elvis fan and I said not really, not anymore, but I loved him as a kid.
 We played Elvis songs in the car and when we hit Elvis Presley Boulevard my heart quickened…this is when you realise how stupidly excited you are and by the time we’d pulled in to Graceland’s parking lot I had tears in my eyes.
 I guess Elvis had a huge impression on many kids back then and it brings back a lot of memories; slicing your mum’s shag carpet with your feet in time to ‘Do The Clam’ whilst Elvis wiggled seductively surrounded by gorgeous young women in bikini’s…it was the highlight of your weekend TV viewing.
 It was a long way removed from a Northern childhood in 1970’s Britain.

 Graceland is a much bigger set up than we expected, the house being the first stop on our gifted VIP tour.
 A grand portico entrance flanked by columns give way to opulent rooms.
 You can see where Elvis had some fun with the decor in his entertaining areas like the infamous Jungle Room with its green carpet and animal hide chairs.
 The house leads on to other buildings which were converted in to a Graceland museum of exhibits accessed by walking across his family garden.
 Elvis Presley’s grave with an internal flame sits in the garden close to that of his mother’s which was moved here.